 The application must be made to a judge of the District Court in which the Employer/Respondent concerned ordinarily resides.
 A list of all District Court Offices is available on the Court Services website under ‘Contact Us'.

 Enforcement by the Workplace Relations Commission

 In addition, an Employee or Complainant or (with the consent of the employee) his/her trade union, or an excepted body as defined under the Trade Union Act 1941 may apply to the Workplace Relations Commission for assistance with enforcement of a decision through the District Court.

 All applications are considered.
 However, regard is had to the matters set out in Criteria for Enforcement which is available to download below.

-The Workplace Relations Commission has discretion, having regard to resources, capacity available, cost and the particular circumstances of a case, as to whether it can accept a request to make an application to the District Court on behalf of the complainant.
+The Workplace Relations Commission has discretion in deciding whether it can accept a request to make an application to the Court on behalf of a complainant.

 Where application has already been made to the Court in this matter, the Workplace Relations Commission cannot accept a request to make another such application.

 Recommendations issued which relate to the Industrial Relations Act 1969 (Section 13) are not enforceable.
 The system of Industrial Relations in Ireland is essentially voluntary in nature and a recommendation made by an Adjudication Officer or the Labour Court is not legally binding.